 Don’t know what to include in the extra section of a professional store manager resume and what to leave off?
 Read our guide: Resume Sections to Include on Your Resume

 How About a Store Manager Cover Letter?

-Because almost half of the recruiters won’t even bother to open your resume if there’s no store manager cover letter attached.
+50% of recruiters won’t even bother to open your resume if there’s no store manager cover letter attached.

 Yup.
 You read that right.

 No matter your industry or seniority level.
 Whether you’re writing a cell phone, jewelry, or liquor store manager resume, including a cover letter doubles your chances of landing your next job.
 Can’t argue with hard data, can you?